-Ritchie, Bob, Brindley, Clare S. and Armstrong, Nick
+Ritchie, Robert, Brindley, Clare S. and Armstrong, Nick

 Risk assessment and relationship management: practical approach to supply chain risk management.